Nathansykes/ArduinoGuitarTuner/README.md

 #### Running
 The program will run continuously

-Use serial to set the selected string
+Use serial to set the selected string (1-6) or set the desired frequency by entering a number above 6

 Place the motor on the corresponding tuning peg